mdineenstevens/group9project/README.md

 * If you don't provide any keyword, then the default is to random give you 5 question in the DB.

 ## Proposals：
-* see in proposals file.
-There are several modifidacation, but all modification are informed and allowed by professor.
+* see in proposals folder.
+There are several modifidacations, but all modifications are informed and allowed by professor.
 Thank you for your understanding.

 ## Results：
 * All core functions are achieved.